Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/nodes/types/input/geometry.rst

    Setup to render an UV-Mapped Image Texture.

 E.g.: To render an UV-mapped image, you would use the *UV* output and plug it into the *Vector* Input of a texture node.
-Then you plug the color output of the texture node into the color input of the material node - which corresponds to the setting on the *Map To* panel.
+Then you plug the color output of the texture node into the color input of the material node, which corresponds to the setting on the *Map To* panel.